WorldWideROOT/DataStructuresSpring2019/Review1.md

 # Review questions for the first exam

 ## Find and correct all errors
-Find and correct all errors in the follwoing
+Find and correct all errors in the following
 Java program.
 The method needs to work as described.
 ```java
 import java.util.Stack;